mousepawmedia/devdocs/source/setup/install.rst

 Ubuntu itself.
 They all run the same software and work the same at their heart, so just pick one you like.

-If you have aboslutely no idea what to go for, just go with Ubuntu itself.
+If you have absolutely no idea what to go for, just go with Ubuntu itself.
 I'm writing these instructions on Ubuntu anyway!

 - `Ubuntu <https://www.ubuntu.com/desktop>`_